vishesh-kumar-singh/PIXEL_PERSONA/Final_assignment/241176_VisheshKumarSingh/README.md

 ---

 ## Accuracy of Model
-So far I achieved an accuracy of `95.499%` over the test data of 2000 images which resulted in the following confusion matrix:
+So far I achieved an accuracy of `95.499%` over the test data of 1000 unseen images which resulted in the following confusion matrix:
 ![Confusion Matrix](Confusion-Matrix.png)

 ---